-Lawns are a unique surface that demand careful and disciplined attention.
+Lawns are a unique surface that demands careful and disciplined attention.
 Many of the myths that we heard or urges that we had as kids should not be applied to your lawn.
 We pulled out a few common mistakes that are easily made in order to keep your yard on the right track.
 After all, one mistake can drastically affect your lawn.

 1. You do not need to water every day – nor should you